joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/12/opinion/letters/liz-cheney-republicans.html?searchResultPosition=3

 **Man Riding in Driverless Tesla Is Arrested in California**\
-`Param Sharma, 25, was arrested on charges of reckless driving and disobeying a peace officer, the California Highway Patrol said.`\
+`Param Sharma, 25, was arrested on charges of reckless driving.
+“I’m about to go in the back seat right now,” he said after being released from jail.`\
 https://nytimes.com/2021/05/12/us/california-tesla-backseat-driver.html?searchResultPosition=4

 **C.D.C.
 Advisers Endorse Pfizer Vaccine for Children Ages 12 to 15**\